lowlighter/metrics/source/templates/README.md

 ## 🖼️ Templates

 Templates lets you change general appearance of rendered metrics.
-See their respective documentation for more informations about how to setup them:

 * [📗 Classic template](/source/templates/classic/README.md)
 * [📘 Repository template](/source/templates/repository/README.md)